Closing Time

 Greg Wilson is a programmer, author, and educator based in Toronto.
 He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.

-Many thanks to everyone who shared their stories and/or contributed to [Littauer2025].
+Thanks to Emma Irwin and to everyone else who shared their stories or contributed to [Littauer2025].

 start where you are · use what you have · help who you can